Marianismo: Criticisms

 Marianismo presents a foundation for normal female behavior within Hispanic countries.
 Under Marianismo, women are expected to present behavior that shows compliance to male dominance, strong ties to morality (especially relating to the Virgin Mary), and willing to give up everything for the name of family.
 Like machismo, Marianismo sets up a list of rules that promotes how one needs to be when interacting with society, strongly encouraging a gap between the genders by reinforcing these beliefs in various ways throughout society.
 Hispanic people who are exposed to the constructs of Marianismo and Machismo are predisposed to behaviors normative within the Hispanic cultures of what constitutes being a man and a woman.
 Expectations of behavior begin to be evident before birth with these social constructs, liberating and constricting both genders to fit inside a bubble deemed appropriate by Hispanic cultural values.
 Men are viewed as providers and decision-makers for their family, while women are to provide emotional support to their families only.

+Marianismo also plays a role in gender roles that may lead to increased incidence of gender-based violence in Latin American countries, which can portray women as submissive, and extensions of men who dominate them.
+This can result in women being victims of gender-based violence, especially intimate-partner violence* which is often defended by the belief that a woman’s husband has the right to use physical or emotional abuse against her.
+Furthermore, Femicide in Latin America is an issue that has been prevalent for many years throughout the region.
+Gender roles, and the concept of marianismo shape attitudes towards women, thus determining how they are treated in society.